Festival Focus | Decatur Beer Festival in Decatur, Georgia, USA

-I love festivals, and I love beer, so I was very excited when Dorothy from the blog Oz and Other Places wanted to share her experience and tips at the Decatur Beer Festival in Decatur, Georgia, USA for this edition of the Focus on Festival Series.
+I love festivals, and I love beer, so I was very excited when Dorothy from the blog Oz and Other Places wanted to share her experience and tips at the Decatur Beer Festival in Decatur, Georgia (the US state)..
 The words and photos in this post are courtesy of Dorothy.
-Please know the legal drinking age in the USA is 21.
-Take Me to the World encourages people to drink responsibly.
+It’s important to know the legal drinking age in the USA is 21.
+Please drink responsibly and have a designated driver or use public transit, taxi or a ride sharing app if you’ve had any alcohol.

 Getting Your Tickets